khushiyadav0105/React-Food-Ordering/README.md

-lazy is a function given by react const grocery = lazy(()=>import(//write the path of grocery) ) yhis import is fucntion whickh will take the oath of the grocery component bexayse we want our grocery menu to load only when we click on it
+lazy is a function given by react const grocery = lazy(()=>import(//write the path of grocery) )
+This import is fucntion whickh will take the oath of the grocery component bexayse we want our grocery menu to load only when we click on it

+controlled and uncontrolled components

+Higher Order Component
+Takes a component and returns a component.